-- ABS does not necessarily shorten your stopping distance, but it does help you keep the vehicle under control during hard braking.
+- ABS does not necessarily shorten your stopping distance, but it helps you keep the vehicle under control during hard braking.

 - ABS helps you avoid wheel lock up.
 The computer senses impending lockup, reduces the braking pressure to a safe level, and you maintain control.

-- Having ABS on only the trailer, or even on only one axle, still gives you more control over the vehicle during braking.
+- ABS on only the trailer, or even on only 1 axle, still gives you more control over the vehicle during braking.